Jim Begley

 James Lawrence Begley (September 19, 1902 – February 22, 1957), nicknamed "Imp", was a Major League Baseball player.
 Begley played for the Cincinnati Reds in the 1924 season.
 In two games, he had one hit in five at-bats, with two walks.
 Begley batted and threw right-handed.

 He was born and died in San Francisco, California.

-Begley attended the University of San Francisco.
+Begley attended the University of San Francisco, California.